High Court of Zambia - 2011

 September 2011

-A sale of land without required Presidential consent is void ab initio; a later purchaser with proper consent prevails.
+A sale of land made without required Presidential consent is void, enabling a later valid purchaser's claim to possession.

 28 September 2011